-The accused was charged with first degree murder following the death of T, his 12-year-old daughter who had a severe form of cerebral palsy.
+The accused was charged with first degree murder following the death of T, his 12-yearold daughter, who had a severe form of cerebral palsy.
 T was quadriplegic and her physical condition rendered her immobile.
-She was said to have the mental capacity of a four-month-old baby, and could communicate only by means of facial expressions, laughter and crying.
-T was completely dependent on others for her care.
-She suffered five to six seizures daily, and it was thought that she experienced a great deal of pain.
+Her condition was permanent, caused by neurological damage at the time of her birth.
+She was said to have the mental capacity of a fourmonth-old baby, and could communicate only by means of facial expressions, laughter and crying.
+She was completely dependent on others for her care.
+She suffered five to six seizures daily.
+It was thought that she experienced a great deal of pain.
+This could not be reduced by medication since this would conflict with her anti-epileptic medication and her difficult in swallowing.
 She had to be spoon-fed, and her lack of nutrients caused weight loss.
-There was evidence that T could have been fed with a feeding tube into her stomach, an option that would have improved her nutrition and health, and that might also have allowed for more effective pain medication to be administered, but the accused and his wife rejected this option.
-After learning that the doctors wished to perform additional surgery, which he perceived as mutilation, the accused decided to take his daughter's life.
-He carried T to his pickup truck, seated her in the cab, and inserted a hose from the truck's exhaust pipe into the cab.
-T died from the carbon monoxide.
-The accused at first maintained that T had simply passed away in her sleep, but later confessed to having taken her life.
-The accused was found guilty of second degree murder and sentenced to life imprisonment without parole eligibility for 10 years; the Court of Appeal upheld the accused's conviction and sentence, but this Court ordered a new trial.
+There was evidence that T could have been fed with a feeding tube into her stomach, an option that would have improved her nutrition and health, and that might also have allowed for more effective pain medication to be administered.
+The accused and his wife rejected this option as intrusive and the first step to artificially preserving her life.
+T had a serious disability but was not terminally ill.
+She had undergone numerous surgeries.
+Including the implanting of metal rods to support her spine.
+The Latimers learned that the doctors wished to perfom additional surgery on a dislocated hip which involved removing her upper thigh bone.
+According to the accused's wife, they perceived this as mutilation.

+The accused decided to take his daughter's life.
+While his wife and T's siblings were at church, he carried T to his pickup truck, seated her in the cab, and inserted a hose from The truck's exhaust pipe into the cab.
+She died from the carbon monoxide.
+The accused at First maintained that T had simply passed away in her sleep, but later confessed to having taken her life.
+Charged with first degree murder, the jury found him guilty of second Degree murder.
+The sentence imposed was life imprisonment without parole eligibility for 10 years.
+The majority of the Saskatchewan Court of Appeal upheld the accused's conviction and sentence.
+Bayda C.J.S. favoured a constitutional exemption from the minimum sentence.
+The Supreme Court ordered a new trial on the basis of jury tampering with the jury selection process.